 Alan told him the answer to the question he had asked before, which answer he did not know before, but he knew it now.

 v4- "because I have sinned against You" probably refers to David's sin against Uriah the Hittite, because of which the Lord told him he would suffer (2Sam 12:10).
-I think this psalm occurred long after that sin, maybe during Adonijah's rebellion (1Ki 1:5-15).
+I think this psalm occurred long after that sin, probably during Adonijah's rebellion (1Ki 1:5-15).

 "Because I have sinned against Thee" could modify either or both the preceding "heal my soul" or the following "my foes speak evil of me".
 In Psalm 38, which I think takes place at the same time as this Psalm, David says he suffers both sickness and foes' evil speaking because of his sins..
 It is told that David's house would suffer the sword because of his sin against Uriah (2Sam 12:10).
 So David realized that Adonijah's and Absalom's rebellions against him were because of that sin.